 With Thanksgiving, Christmas, and New Years fast approaching, I bet a lot of new mamas are planning baby’s first trip.
 Plus, children fly free under 2, so why not take advantage of the opportunity to expand baby’s world view?

 We recently flew to the Pacific Northwest for my cousin’s wedding, and just the thought of packing our family and getting there without too much tantrum stressed me out greatly.
+As crazy as it sounds, I actually researched into how to rent a private jet just so I could avoid the hassle of commercial flying.
+It didn’t quite come to that in the end, but I was tempted by the luxury jets I found.
 Granted, Vienna has a very easygoing and happy disposition and our flight was less than 2 hours domestic, I think these tips really made our trip as smooth as it was.
 The only real tragedy we suffered was losing Vienna’s favorite cow bath toy on the plane.
 She loved to teeth on that thing ferociously, hahaha.

 - Take a deep breath and try not to worry about any possible meltdowns – whether you or the baby.
 People were very sweet to us, and even if they weren’t, you could probably assume they just don’t have kids yet.